zacherygentry/CSE-3311/iteration2Phase/iteration2.md

 #  edU: Iteration 2

+# Use Cases: Main Success Scenarios and Extensions

 # Exciting Features and Implementation

 * Update lesson list
 * Description: User will have the option to view the updated master lesson list and choose which lesson set they would like to start/resume from there.
 The new lessons would be added from our backend, users would not be able to create their own lesson set to be added to the master one.
-* Implementation start: ?
+* Implementation start: 3

 * View lesson history
 * Description: Users will be able to see their past complete lessons, each past lesson slot with display date of when the user ended and time it took to complete the lesson.
-* Implementation start: ?
+* Implementation start: 3

 * Audio
 * Description: User will be able to hear, in each lesson, letters, shapes and words to be able to draw what he or she is just heard.
-* Implementation start: ?
+* Implementation start: 3

 * Drawing pad
 * Description: User will be able to draw on the app what they heard in each lesson.
-* Implementation start: ?
+* Implementation start: 1

 * Shape recognition
 * Description: Application will be able to recognize shapes after user submits their drawing.